These tickets cannot be cancelled. Rescheduling is not allowed.

 Immerse yourself in the perfect blend of wit, passion, and controversy that defines Mozart's timeless opera.
-Against the backdrop of Sydney's stunning harbor and bustling cityscape, guests are treated to a truly glamorous affair.
-Since its debut in 1786, this Mozart masterpiece has captivated audiences with its charming narrative encompassing love, satire, and comedy, all underscored by Mozart's exquisite music and a touch of drama.
-The Marriage of Figaro unfolds as a lively and comedic escapade set on the wedding day of Figaro and Susanna.
+Against the backdrop of Sydney's stunning harbor and vibrant cityscape, prepare to be enveloped in a truly glamorous affair.
+Since its debut in 1786, this Mozart gem has captivated audiences with its blend of romance, social commentary, and comedic brilliance, all woven together with Mozart's enchanting melodies and a touch of drama.
+The Marriage of Figaro unfolds on the whimsical canvas of Figaro and Susanna's wedding day.

-From the captivating overture to Susanna's enchanting "Deh vieni, non tardar" and Figaro's playful "Non più andrai," Mozart's work transcends opera aficionados and appeals to newcomers alike.
-Director Sir David McVicar's realistic direction, alongside the Australian premieres of Gordon Bintner and Michael Sumuel, promises an unforgettable performance.
-Witness the magic of The Marriage of Figaro at the iconic Joan Sutherland Theatre.
+From the captivating overture to Susanna's enchanting "Deh vieni, non tardar" and Figaro's playful "Non più andrai," Mozart's masterpiece promises an enchanting experience for opera enthusiasts and newcomers alike.
+Director Sir David McVicar's innovative direction, alongside the Australian debuts of Gordon Bintner and Michael Sumuel, ensures a performance that will leave a lasting impression.
+Witness this spectacular rendition of The Marriage of Figaro at the iconic Joan Sutherland Theatre.

 Genre: Opera